rcl-cloud-apps/cloud101/access-control.md

 ![Access Control](images/access-control-admin.PNG)

-- Here you can determine if you AAD account is an administrator or not
+- Here your can determine if you AAD account is an administrator or not

 ### Owner or Contributor roles